dezfutak/bashscripts/README.md

 # bashscripts
-- A respository of misceallaneous bash scripts that others might find useful
+- A respository of miscellaneous bash scripts that others might find useful

 ## energysavings